theThings/thethings.iO-atmel-sdk/README.md

-## (Thethings.io cloud platorm and Atmel SAMD21XPLAINED PRO - WINC1500 client code)
+## thethings.iO IoT platorm and Atmel SAMD21XPLAINED PRO - WINC1500 client code)

 This README is a technical description how to use thethings.iO with the Atmel studio WINC1500 client application.
-Use as code base to create the firmware of a IOT product connected to thethings.IO using the SAMD21 cortex M0 and the WINC1500 Wifi chip.
+Use as code base to create the firmware of a IoT product connected to thethings.IO using the SAMD21 cortex M0 and the WINC1500 WiFi chip.

 The project implements the following features:

-1. Activation code procedure (the code ask for the thing token using an activation code defined in the source code.)
+1. Activation code procedure (the code ask for the thing-token using an activation code defined in the source code.)
 2. READ a resource (using the HTTP protocol)
 3. WRITE a resource  (using the HTTP protol)
 4. SUBSCRIPTION (using the MQTT broker)